mezau532/smart_commuter/README.md

 ## Project Structure
 The app is splited with few activities
 * Trimet StopId Arrival Time LookUp
-* Trip Planner through Lyft and Uber
+* Price lookup through Lyft and Uber
 * More maybe...

 ## Build Instructions